WWS Spoke Calculator

 - Protractor or triangle

-- WWS draft for dimensioning
+- WWS sketching of spoke dimensioning

 To fully display the WWS spoke calculator, your monitor display requires a minimum resolution of 1600x1000 pixels.